prokenz101/utilities-cs/README.md

 ### 1. With PowerToys:

-- Open PowerToys.
+- Open the PowerToys Run search bar (Alt + Space by default).
 - Type any recognized command.
-For example, try cursive hello world and press Ctrl + F8.
+For example, try `cursive hello world` and press Ctrl + F8.
 - For more commands and details on how to use utilities-cs, check the [wiki](https://github.com/prokenz101/utilities-cs/wiki/Utilities-Wiki).

 ### 2. Without PowerToys: